Adaptive Economic Model Predictive Control: Performance Guarantees for Nonlinear Systems: Problem Setup and Preliminaries

+where $\mathbb{Z}$ is a compact set.
 The proposed approach addresses this problem by incorporating online parameter adaptation and a robust design in the economic MPC formulation.
 Thus, in the following, we introduce preliminaries regarding robust MPC and parameter adaptation.